dat-ecosystem-archive/hyperdiscovery/readme.md

 ### `discovery.totalConnections`

-Get the list of total active connections, across all archives and feeds.
+Get length of the list of total active connections, across all archives and feeds.

 ### `discovery.leave(discoveryKey)`